-Based on the examples it can be stated that the verbal impact function is rather more successfully conveyed by the tourists themselves than by the tourist agencies; the persuasion component is strengthened and the reviews, statuses and photos by the tourists compete with the advertisements on commercial sites vitally changing the potential tourists' attitudes.

-Psychologically the reviews written by the tourists with their photos and indication of name are more trustworthy than the ads without any authors mentioned and without the opportunity to get involved in a dialogue with the author.
-Therefore, it can be inferred that this format can also be regarded as a way of destination branding and advertising as it contributes to the advertising function AIDA (capture attention, maintain interest, create desire, get action).
+Based on the examples analyzed, it can be stated that the impact and the communicative functions are rather more successfully conveyed by the user-generated content posted on-trip or post-trip than by the commercials, and the former vitally influence on the choice that the potential tourists make pre-trip.
+Psychologically the reviews written by the tourists that have sender identification are more trustworthy than the ads that lack sender identification and the dialogue component peculiar to the social media.
+Therefore, it can be inferred that user-generated content can also be regarded as a form of destination branding and advertising as it corresponds to the advertising function AIDA (capture attention, maintain interest, create desire, get action).